4RS3C/VulnDroid/README.md

 ## 🚀 Overview

 **VulnDroid** is the ultimate automation toolkit for Android emulator testing, crafted for red teamers, pentesters, and app security enthusiasts.
 With a sleek, colorful CLI, it streamlines complex tasks like rooting emulators, setting up Frida for bypasses, installing Burp certificates, and more—saving you hours of manual setup.
-Whether you’re breaking apps or testing defenses, BrutDroid is your go-to weapon.
+Whether you’re breaking apps or testing defenses, VulnDroid is your go-to weapon.

 🔥 **Why VulnDroid?**
 - Automates tedious emulator setup with one command.